-For more information about becoming a Volunteer at the Harkness Center for Dance Injuries, please contact Leigh Heflin, program coordinator, at email@example.com or call 212-460-0153.
+For more information about becoming a volunteer at the Harkness Center for Dance Injuries, please contact Leigh Heflin, program coordinator, at email@example.com or call 212-460-0153.

 The Harkness Center for Dance Injuries offers a full time, hospital-based dance affiliation program for athletic training students in their final academic year.
 As this is a clinical position and will require hands-on learning, there is a mandatory contractual agreement between the hospital and the student's school.
-Placement is determined by a review of the applicants current curriculum vitae, academic transcripts and recommendations, dance experience and personal interview.
+Placement is determined by a review of the applicant’s curriculum vitae, academic transcripts, recommendations, dance experience, and a personal interview.
 Competition for affiliation opportunities is extremely high and spaces are limited.
-Requests for an ATC Student Clinical Affiliation must be submitted at least 8 months prior to the start of the applicant’s senior year.
+Interested candidates for an ATC Student Clinical Affiliation must submit a completed application at least 8 months prior to the start of the applicant’s senior year.
 To apply, please e-mail the completed Athletic Training Student Clinical Affiliation Application to firstname.lastname@example.org.

 The professional research mentorship allows students or post-graduate professionals to gain experience with multiple aspects of the dance medicine research carried out at the Harkness Center, from epidemiological exploration to biomechanical data collection in our state-of-the-art research facility.
 This mentorship program may include experiences such as grant writing, HIPAA compliance, literature review, subject recruitment, data collection and data entry, data analysis and interpretation, and research writing and publication.
 The mentorship experience will be different for each participant and actual activities will be dependent upon what is taking place at the Harkness Center at the time of the mentorship.
 This mentorship position lasts 6 to 12 months.
 If a longer or shorter amount of time is requested, please note this in the initial inquiry and a decision will be made based upon complete review of the applicant’s experience and availability.
 Mentorship positions have a rolling admission.
-To apply please e-mail the completed Professional Research Mentorship Application to the firstname.lastname@example.org.
+To apply, please e-mail the completed Professional Research Mentorship Application to firstname.lastname@example.org.

 *Written expression of interest in our educational programs does NOT guarantee placement.
 Eligibility for acceptance to our programs depends upon submission of application and selection by committee, after review of your curriculum vitae, telephone or in-person interview, rigorous review of your professional and personal references, and compatibility with program mission and schedule.
 All volunteer and educational affiliate programs at our facility are non-paying positions.